Learning Outcomes

 MBE Syllabus

-- Explain the consequences of omitting or inadequately describing essential terms.
+- Consequences of omitting or vaguely stating essential terms.

-- Apply the Statute of Frauds to real estate contracts.
+- Exceptions to the Statute of Frauds in real estate (especially part performance and reliance).

 Test Your Knowledge